mholt/PapaParse/README.md

 Papa Parse is under test.
 Download this repository, run `npm install`, then `npm test` to run the tests.

+The continuous integration server runs these tests using Node 0.12.
+You should ensure your tests pass locally using that version of Node.

 Contributing
 ------------